FallingSnow/webp-polyfill/README.md

 webpPolyfill.evaluate(jQuery('img'));
 ```

-To evaluate a all `img` tags in a parent element.
+To evaluate all `img` tags in a parent element.
 ```
 webpPolyfill.evaluateParent('body');
 ```